 On November 3, 2016, the Company announced its plan to implement a new corporate structure which unified the Company's sales, pricing, customer service, marketing, and capacity sourcing functions effective January 1, 2017.
-As previously reported in the Company's 2016 Annual Report on Form 10-K, the operating segments previously reported as Premium Logistics (Panther), Transportation Management (ABF Logistics), and Household Goods Moving Services (ABF Moving) were combined into a single asset-light logistics operation reported under the ArcBest segment for the quarter and year ended December 31, 2016.
+These unified functions, along with other company-wide functions, represent the Company's shared services.

+As disclosed in the Company's 2016 Annual Report on Form 10-K, the operating segments previously reported as Premium Logistics (Panther), Transportation Management (ABF Logistics), and Household Goods Moving Services (ABF Moving) were combined into a single asset light logistics operation reported under the ArcBest segment for the quarter and year ended December 31, 2016.
 The Company has restated certain prior year operating segment data in this Quarterly Report on Form 10-Q to conform to the current year presentation.
 Segment revenues and expenses were adjusted to eliminate certain intercompany charges consistent with the manner in which they are reported under the new corporate structure.
 Certain intercompany charges among the previously reported Panther, ABF Logistics, and ABF Moving segments which were previously eliminated in the "Other and eliminations" line, are now eliminated within the ArcBest segment.
 There was no impact on the Company's consolidated revenues, operating expenses, operating income, or earnings per share as a result of the restatements.